-Students will engage in an approved international experience, abroad or within Canada, that fosters the development of a global mindset.
+Students will engage in an approved international experience, abroad or within Canada (can include SSCG), that fosters the development of a global mindset.
 This experience will allow students to integrate and apply the material learned in previous International Business courses.

+Includes: Experiential Learning Activity Precludes additional credit for BUSI 3701, BUSI 3702.
 Prerequisite(s): third-year standing in B.Com.
 International Business concentration and permission of the Sprott School of Business.